12-week course breakdown:

 Get Ready to Animate Creatures

-Seats are limited, so sign up for the wait list to save your seat!
+Seats are limited, register now to save your seat!